 Saving bonds are among the safest investments in the market today.
 They are also a great way to diversify your investment portfolio.

 9) Statement Savings Account

-Many parents begin teaching their kids about money by opening statements saving account for them.
+Many parents begin teaching their kids about money by opening statements saving accounts for them.

 You won’t get much interest from a statement savings account, but it is a great starting point for your other investments.

 Use this account to keep your cash until you have enough to move into another investment, such as a CD.

 If you might be tempted to spend your cash before you reach a minimum investment amount, your money is safer in the bank. it will also earn a small bit of interest this way.

 Stocks are the riskiest type of investment, but they also offer enormous potential for growth.
 To keep your risk as low as possible, choose a company that has been around for a long time and has a proven track record.